oormicreations/BlendShell/README.md

 Download the zip file from *Releases* page here. https://github.com/oormicreations/BlendShell/releases

 Extract it.
 In Blender, go to Edit->Preferences->Addons and click Install.
-Choose the blendshell-xx.py file.
+Choose the blendshell.py file.
 Enable the Addon.
 You should see the UI in the vertical tabs in 3D view.
 (Visible only in *Object Mode*)
+Uninstall any previous versions before installing a new version.

-This addon is tested in Blender 2.80 and 2.81 on Linux Mint 19.2
+This addon is tested in Blender 2.80, 2.81, 2.82, 2.83.4, 2.9 and 2.92 on Linux Mint 19.2

 **Usage**